edgenative/rtbh-helper/README.md

 # rtbh-helper
 Script to allow for RTBH routes to be injected into the network for your ASN, or your customer.
-I'm using this to locally rtbh bad actors hitting my web servers
+I'm using this to locally rtbh bad actors hitting my web servers.
+Not sure if this will be useful to anyone, mostly putting it here to backup the code :-)

 # Requirements